Global Mental Health: Trauma and Recovery

 Learning Objectives

-• Integrate scientific, cultural, and evidence-based knowledge into policy planning, clinical care, humanitarian response, and human rights–oriented practice with displaced and trauma-affected populations.
+• Integrate science, culture, and evidence-based knowledge and practices in policy planning, clinical care, humanitarian, and human rights activities.

-• Identify and evaluate evidence-informed approaches for the care of survivors of extreme violence, and trauma resulting from prolonged adversity and instability.
+• Define effective scientific approaches for the care of survivors of extreme violence and climate change.

 • Analyze the important historical scientific and evaluation approaches to the care of survivors of trauma.